 Technology continuously evolves and becomes more integral to our lives each day - in the workplace, in our homes and all around us in every environment.
 When one considers what are STEM subjects specific to technology, information technology (IT) comes first to mind.
 It starts with the fundamentals of technology, which offer a broad introduction to the tools and applications you need to become a successful professional in the IT sector.
 From there, coursework covers everything from network and telecommunication management to database design and software development.
 Essentially, subject matter in bachelor's degree IT courses are designed to build technical abilities and impart the professional skills to pursue a rewarding career in the IT field or move forward to a graduate program.

-Many BS in IT degree programs offer a range of concentrations including cyber security, data analytics, geographic information systems, information technology management, network & telecommunications, robotics & artificial intelligence, software development and web design & development.
+Many BS in IT degree programs offer a range of concentrations including cyber security, business management, data analytics, project management, and software development.